OpenShiftDemos/openshift-ops-workshops/README-Homeroom.md

 BASTION_FQDN=$BASTION_FQDN \
 GUID=$GUID \
 ROUTE_SUBDOMAIN=$ROUTE_SUBDOMAIN
+#Wait until pods is running
+watch "oc get routes admin && oc get pods #navigate to route when pods are running, good luck! \
+#navigate to route when pods are running and login with kubeadmin credentials"
 ```

 ## Doing the Labs
 Your lab guide should deploy in a few moments.
 To find its url, execute: